 The Company has employment contracts with its Chief Executive Officer, Chief Operating Officer and Chief Financial Officer whereby they are to receive a salary plus stock compensation and bonuses based on board approval.
-These executives have not received their full salaries and the unpaid portion is included in Salaries Payable on the consolidated balance sheets at March 31, 2021 and December 31, 2020 of \$1,027,378 and \$952,379, respectively.
-Included in Salaries Payable is \$243,995 owed to Henry Van Vurst the Company's former CEO and Chairman of the Board of Directors as of March 31, 2021 and 2020.
+These executives have not received their full salaries and the unpaid portion is included in Salaries Payable on the consolidated balance sheets as of June 30, 2021, and December 31, 2020 of \$1,027,378 and \$952,379, respectively.
+Included in Salaries Payable is \$243,995 owed to Henry Van Vurst the Company's former CEO and Chairman of the Board of Directors as of June 30, 2021, and 2020.
 The Company plans to settle the liability with the former executive.